Entity API

 print(e)

-If you want all the entities below a point in the hierarchy, i.e a recursive list of all folders and Assets the you can call all_descendants() this is a generator function which returns a lazy iterator which will make repeated calls to the server for each page of results.
+If you want all the entities below a point in the hierarchy, i.e a recursive list of all folders and Assets then you can call all_descendants() this is also generator function which returns a lazy iterator which will make repeated calls to the server for each page of results.

 The following will return all entities within the repository from the root folders down